Code-Institute-Submissions/ci-propt-studios/README.md

 There was a bug found an all devices where there was a bit of overflow due to the jumbotron element overflowing to the right.
 CSS properties were accordingly adjusted to fix this.

-Additionally, after adding them initially, the animations would repeat themselves over and over again when user scrolls up/down the page.
+Additionally, after adding them initially, the animations would repeat themselves over and over again when the user scrolls up/down the page.
 This was fixed by adding `once: true` under the `AOS.init({}` - this solution was found under official documentation on GitHub.

 This has been tested using (all on 13" Macbook Pro with macOS 10.15.3 + on an external 24" display):